Girish-Krishnan/ECE253-Project/README.md

 The following directories contain public code that we will use in this project:

+### License Plate Detection
 * `fast-alpr/`: This contains the code for the overall system that integrates license plate detection (via YOLO bounding boxes) and license plate recognition (via OCR).
 * `open-image-models/`: This contains the code for the model we will use to detect license plates in images.
 The output is a bounding box around the license plate.
 * `fast-plate-ocr/`: This contains the code for the OCR model that will take in a cropped image of a license plate and output the text on the license plate.

+### Image Processing
+* `algorithms/motion-deblur/`: This contains the motion deblur algorithm implementation (`motion_deblur_py.py`).
+This implements classical blind motion deblurring using Richardson-Lucy deconvolution with grid search over motion kernels, plus a Wiener filter as a baseline.
+The algorithm performs grid search over PSF parameter space (length and angle) to find the best motion blur kernel, then applies either Richardson-Lucy deconvolution or Wiener filter deconvolution to restore the image.
+* `algorithms/iagcwd/`: This contains the Improved Adaptive Gamma Correction with Weighted Distribution (IAGCWD) algorithm implementation (`IAGCWD.py`).
+This algorithm improves the contrast of brightness-distorted images adaptively using improved adaptive gamma correction.
+It is used for enhancing underexposed or low-light images.
+* `algorithms/dcp-dehaze/`: This contains the Dark Channel Prior (DCP) based image dehazing algorithm implementation.
+This implements single image haze removal using the dark channel prior method proposed by He et al. The algorithm estimates atmospheric light and transmission map to recover haze-free images from hazy inputs.

 Note that the code in `fast-alpr/` essentially integrates the other two repositories together.
 But, I've still included the other two repositories because they contain code to help fine-tune the models on our custom dataset, as well as the results of pre-training the models on public datasets.